nrwl/nx/docs/nx-cloud/private/standalone.md

 ### Step 4: Connect Your Workspace

-Run `NX_CLOUD_API=https://nxcloud.privateurl.com` nx g @nrwl/nx-cloud:init.
+Run `NX_CLOUD_API=https://nxcloud.privateurl.com` nx connect.
 Click on the link to connect the workspace to your admin account.

 ### Optional step 5: set up GitHub auth